mako-e/front-end-mentor-mako/advice-generator-app-main-mako/README.md

   - [What I learned](#what-i-learned)

 ## Overview
-Made this app with just HTML CSS and JS, not too crazy, but it was fun to do.
+Made this app with just HTML CSS and JS, nothing crazy, but it was fun to do.
 Learned about how to use an API but need a lot more to learn about it.
 This was a Front End Mentor project, meaning there are thousands of solutions for this on the internet, this is mine, and is probably not the most optimal.

 ### The challenge
 Users should be able to: